dghuuloc/CS.Teach/ML/README.md

 Let's review all of these types to get a high level understanding of what's they really mean.
 ### Supervised Learning
+Most machine learning tasks fall into supervised learning type.
+As the name implies, a supervised learning model is trained with input data along with some form of guidance that we can call labels.
+In other words, a supervised learning model maps the input data (or X in many textbooks) to output labels (y).
+Labels are also known as targets and they act as a description of the input data.

 ### Unsupervised learning
 ### Semi-supervised learning
 ### Self-supervised learning